The Rotary Club of Amwell

 An endowment fund, set up by Rotarians in 1917 with an initial contribution of $26.50, became a not for profit corporation known as The Rotary Foundation in 1928.

-Upon the death of Paul Harris in 1947, a massive influx of Rotarian donations made in his honour - totaling some US$2 million - launched the Foundation's first programme, graduate fellowships, now known as Ambassadorial Scholarships.
+Upon the death of Paul Harris in 1947, a massive influx of Rotarian donations made in his honour - totalling some US$2 million - launched the Foundation's first programme, graduate fellowships, later to be known as Ambassadorial Scholarships.

 Today, contributions to the foundation total more than US$80 million each year and support a wide range of humanitarian grants and educational programs that enable Rotarians to bring hope and promote international understanding throughout the world.